 This incredible homemade low-carb tortillas recipe is exactly what you’re been waiting for!
-They’re gluten-free, grain-free, and a satisfying healthy alternative to higher carb tortillas.
+This is the best keto tortilla recipe ever!
+These wraps are gluten-free, grain-free, and a satisfying healthy alternative to higher carb tortillas.

 Disclaimer: Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
 You do not pay any more.
 Thank you for your support!